 A timeshare resale is the pretty much the same thing as a timeshare purchased through a resort developer, but without the inflated cost.
 Resort developers must pay for things like sales staff and free gifts to sell their timeshares.
 Existing timeshare owners do not have this overhead, so they can offer their timeshare for sale at a significantly discounted price.

 Timeshares become a good value when you buy resale and vacation with a group or family.
 Most timeshares are larger than typical hotel rooms and have private bedrooms and kitchens, so it can be more cost effective to vacation to a spacious timeshare resale with two bedrooms rather than two separate rooms at the same resort.
 The kitchen also allows you to cook a few meals in to save on dining out costs.

 A timeshare can also make sense if your family likes to vacation to the same spot each year as a family reunion sort of thing.
 You’ll get good use out of it and won’t need to pay exchange fees to services like RCI and II.
 These services allow timeshare owners to exchange their timeshare for a different timeshare somewhere else in the world for a fee.
 There are free exchange services such as DAE, but these don’t have as big of a selection as RCI and II.

-To recap, don’t go in to a timeshare purchase thinking it’s going to increase in value down the road.
+To recap, don’t go into a timeshare purchase thinking it’s going to increase in value down the road.
 It won’t.
-Do you research, buy resale and shop around.
+Do your research, buy resale and shop around.
 Some timeshare owners just want their maintenance fees to stop and are willing to give away their timeshares for next to nothing to do so.
 Find these owners and you’ll be taking cheaper, more luxurious vacations in no time.